dandydanny/udacityfrontendnanodegree/notes.md

   * b to move by a whole page screen
   * press q to quit out of the log (returns to the regular command prompt)

+`git log --oneline`

+This command:

+* lists one commit per line
+* shows the first 7 characters of the commit's SHA
+* shows the commit's message